UmmayMaimonaChaman/DataFlow_Studio/README.md

 ---

 ## 🔒 Security & Privacy
 Data is processed locally or on your private server.
-No third-party AI APIs (like Gemini) are used in the core processing engine.

 ---